Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 - [Genezio](https://genez.io)

 Note: I recommend you to use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to manage NodeJs and npm versions.
-After installing `nvm`, you can easily get the any version of `node` by running `nvm install <node_version>`.
+After installing `nvm`, you can easily get any version of `node` by running `nvm install <node_version>`.
 `nvm` will automatically install the corresponding `npm` version.

 ## Getting Started

 Firstly, you'll need to create a new project with a server and a client.
-The server will be responsible to communicate (store, retrieve, update, delete) with the Redis database.
+The server will be responsible for communicating (storing, retrieving, updating, deleting) with the Redis database.
 The client will render the products available in the store and allow the user to add them to the shopping cart.

 To get started with a template, install `genezio` using `npm` and run it in your terminal.
-Later on, `genezio` come in handy to deploy and host your web applications in the cloud.
+Later on, `genezio` will come in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio